Device to Cloud Getting Started Onboard Lwm2m Devices Step by step

 Confirm creation of LwM2M device

 After you have entered at least the Device ID, the PSK ID, and the PSK Secret, you can click the Add device button located at the bottom right of the Add LwM2M device dialog.
-If there are no input errors, a positive confirmation window will be displayed, which you can dismiss in the top right corner (see below).
+If there are no input errors, a green confirmation window will be displayed at the top right of the browser screen (see below).

 Confirmation that the creation of the LwM2M device has been successfully initiated